History, Mission, and Organization

 The 1935 Legislature established the three-judge Workmen’s Compensation Court and transferred Compensation Division functions to the court.
 That change was made to assure stability through longer-tenured judges not subject to political changes and to provide a degree of specialization and expertise in a technical area.

-The authority and responsibilities of the court are described in Chapter 48, Article 1, of the Revised Statutes of Nebraska (cited as “NEB.
-REV. STAT.”).
-Per NEB.
-REV. STAT. § 48-152, the court was created in recognition that:
+The authority and responsibilities of the court are described in Chapter 48, Article 1, of the Revised Statutes of Nebraska (cited as “Neb.
+Rev. Stat.”).
+Per Neb.
+Rev. Stat. § 48-152, the court was created in recognition that:

 In 1986, the name of the court was changed to the Workers’ Compensation Court.
 Currently, the workers’ compensation bench is composed of six judges who hear disputed cases throughout the state.